Oberon, Sydney Australia - Sunday, 5 February - 8:20pm OberonAustralia.com

 The 46km, 6 foot track from Katoomba to Jenolan Caves has become a popular walking track for self-planned groups or guided walks.
 The 6 foot track follows the route of the original horse track marked out in 1884.
 It winds down through Nellie's Glen, through the Megalong Valley, over Mini Mini Range to Little River, then up Black Range (the steepest section of the walk where the climb is 230 metres over 3km).
 This walk is suitable for anyone reasonably fit and can be traveled comfortably in 2 and a half days.

-The annual 6 Foot Track Marathon takes place on the second weekend in March and attracts a large field of competitors.
+The annual 6 Foot Track Marathon takes place on the second weekend in March.
+This marathon is Australia’s biggest off-road marathon, attracting over 850 competitors.
 The starting line is at Katoomba and the finish is at Jenolan Caves.

 Jenolan Caves House